MasteryEducation/ClojureForJava.com/content/3/17/2/index.md

 ---
 canonical: "https://clojureforjava.com/3/17/2"
 title: "Continuous Integration and Deployment for Clojure Projects"
-description: "Learn how to set up CI/CD pipelines for Clojure projects, automating builds, tests, and deployments to streamline your development process."
+description: "Explore how to set up Continuous Integration and Deployment (CI/CD) pipelines for Clojure projects, automating builds, tests, and deployments to enhance efficiency and reliability."
 linkTitle: "17.2 Continuous Integration and Deployment"
 tags:
 - "Clojure"